 Castle Cottage

-A few steps from Highlands Castle, sitting side-by-side with the main house, The Castle Cottage was completed in 1995 - the project that Jason’s football team helped finish.
-It’s smaller, self-contained, and sleeps up to six, though four is the comfortable count.
+A few steps from Highlands Castle, sitting side-by-side with the main house, The Castle Cottage was completed in 1995.
+It’s a self-contained mini-castle and sleeps up to six, though four is the comfortable count.

 Castle Cottage's entry foyer